LLNL/mpibind/tutorials/carla25/README.md

 pascal.xml
 tioga.xml
 ```

+These files are also available on the [topo-xml](../../topo-xml) directory.

 Using these files, you should be able to create the outputs for `lstopo-no-graphics` that you'd see on these respective machines, simply by adding `--input <machine>.xml` to the commands shown above; as an example,